TeDand/personal-website/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+deploys the webpage to https://tedand.github.io/personal-website/ (can be changed by changing the "homepage" attribute in `package.json`)

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**